Skip to main content

 • Items containing incapacitating substances such as gas guns, tear gas sprays, mace, CS gas, phosphorus, acid and other dangerous chemicals that could be used to maim or disable.

-• Any quantity of inflammable substances, including empty canisters e.g. petrol, methylated spirits, paint thinners.
+• Any quantity of inflammable substances, including empty canisters e.g. petrol, methylated spirits, paint thinners, camping gas or butane cylinders (regardless of the quantity).
 Don’t worry though, you can take nail polish and hairspray.

 • Firelighters and lighter fuel.